mickekring/ragnar/README.md

 * If you're on Windows, I included a 'ragnar.bat' file which starts the application if you place all code in 'C:\ragnar'.
 You can edit this if you place Ragnar in a different folder.

 ## Updates
+* v0.7.4
+  * A bug fix for Windows users where they sometimes get a "UnicodeEncodeError: 'charmap' codec can't...".
 * v0.7.2
   * Just added some files for deployment to Docker
 * v0.7.0